Noga Nir-Kistler: Competitive table tennis

 In 2003, she won a Pennsylvania state title in table tennis against able bodied players, beating 12-time champion Nancy Newcomber of Lancaster, Pennsylvania.
 She and her husband both won medals at the Keystone State Games in August 1999.
 In December 2003, she won a title at the U.S. Open National Championships at the United States Olympic Training Center in Colorado Springs, Colorado.

 In December 2006, she won a gold and silver at the U.S. Open Table Tennis Championship in Las Vegas.

 Nir-Kistler won two silver medals at the 2007 Parapan American Games in Rio de Janeiro in both table tennis singles and doubles.

 In 2008, she was ranked the top U.S. female paralympic table tennis player, and eighth in the world among those with Class 5 (least) handicapped players.

 2004 Paralympics

 She was chosen as a U.S. team member for the 2004 Summer Paralympics in table tennis.
 Due to a downturn in her health, however, she did not travel with the team to participate in the games.

 2008 Paralympics

-In 2008, Nir-Kistler was rated as the No. 1 U.S. paralympic table tennis player, and participated in table tennis at the 2008 Summer Paralympics in Beijing, but did not medal.
-She had several outstanding coaches and training partners, including Jason Brader, owner of the well-known FASST Performance Center in the Lehigh Valley, John Larson, Head Coach of the Emmaus Aquatic Club (EMAC), and George Frick, owner of A&H Sporting Goods, who often acted as a sponsor.
+In 2008, Nir-Kistler was rated the No. 1 U.S. Paralympic table tennis player and participated in table tennis at the 2008 Summer Paralympics in Beijing, but did not medal.
+She had several coaches and training partners attributed to the team's success, including Jason Brader, owner of the well-known FASST Performance Center in the Lehigh Valley, John Larson, Head Coach of the Emmaus Aquatic Club (EMAC), and George Frick, owner of A&H Sporting Goods, who often acted as a sponsor.